 Have you ever wondered how we can tell someone to shut up in Japanese?
-Maybe you’ve heard someone say urusai or damare in some anime.
-In this article we’ll look at what urusai, damare (or some variation such as damatte) mean and their main differences, as well as other alternatives for telling someone to shut up in Japanese.
+Perhaps you have heard in an anime someone say urusai or damare.
+In this article, we will see the meaning of urusai, damare (or some variation like damatte) and their main differences, as well as other alternatives to tell someone to shut up in Japanese.

-This article is important because Japanese students need to understand that there is not just one word to shut up, but several variations of some verbs and adjectives that express the desire and anger of the noise or chatter that is happening.
+This article is important because Japanese students need to understand that there is not just one word to shut up, but several variations of some verbs and adjectives that express the desire and anger at the noise or talk that is happening.

 What does Damare or Damatte really mean?

-It is very common to hear in Japanese animes, doramas or movies someone say damare! or damatte! sometimes accompanied by kudasai [ください] which means please.
-Both of these words are variations of the verb damaru [黙る] which literally means to be silent, not to say anything.
+It is very common to hear in Japanese anime, dramas or movies someone say damare! or damatte! sometimes accompanied by kudasai [ください] which means please.
+Both of these words are variations of the verb damaru [黙る] which literally means to be silent, to be silent, to say nothing.

-The ideogram [黙] means to be silent, to be silent, to stop talking, to leave as is and other related ideas.
+The ideogram [黙] means silence, to be silent, to stop talking, to leave as is and other related ideas.

-- Damare [黙れ] Pretty rude, just like shut up!
+- Damare [黙れ] Very rude, just like shut up!

 - Damarasshai [だまらっしゃい] A little polite;